WebRTC in 150 Lines of C++

 capture->start();

-With libwebrtc, this same step requires manually creating a VideoTrackSource, implementing a FrameAdaptedVideoTrackSource subclass to handle format conversion, registering it with a PeerConnectionFactory, adding the track to a transceiver, and hoping your threading model is correct.
-About 150-200 lines on its own.
-We just did it in five.
+The equivalent in libwebrtc requires creating a VideoTrackSource, implementing a FrameAdaptedVideoTrackSource subclass for format conversion, registering it with a PeerConnectionFactory, adding the track to a transceiver, and getting the threading model right.
+Around 150-200 lines for the same step.

 The Code